AtharvaKulkarniIT/ParkinsonsTelemonitoringInsights/README.md

 ## Evaluation

-The performance of each model is evaluated using metrics such as RMSE (Root Mean Squared Error), R-squared, and MAE (Mean Absolute Error).
+The performance of each model is evaluated using metrics such as RMSE (Root Mean Squared Error), R-squared and MAE (Mean Absolute Error).

 ## Correlation Analysis